Road results including English National Road Relays (plus report and extra photos), April 4-9, 2022 - AW

 The former multi world and European masters champion is returning from hip operations.

-W40 Jennifer Heymann won the women’s race in a PB 18:41 just two seconds ahead of Kay SSheedy.
+W40 Jennifer Heymann won the women’s race in a PB 18:41 just two seconds ahead of Kay Sheedy.

 Overall: